alekssan8183269-lang/bionic-fog-harvesting/README.md

 *If you violate this protocol, you are building a chemical hazard, not a water collector.
 Safety first!*

+*   **NEVER USE Liquid Glass (Sodium/Potassium Silicate or School Silicate Glue)!**
+  There is a dangerous misconception that silicate glue dries into safe, permanent "glass."
+This is chemically false.
+At room temperature, it cures into a water-soluble, highly alkaline crystalline salt.
+  When fog or rain hits the panel, the water will instantly dissolve the cured glue, turning the harvested drinking water into a caustic, poisonous alkaline solution.
+Drinking this water will cause severe chemical burns to the mouth, esophagus, and stomach.
+  For durable hydrophilic binding, ONLY use 100% Food-Grade / Aquarium-safe silicone or food-safe epoxy.

 ## 📄 License
 This project is open-source and available under the MIT License.
 Feel free to use it for humanitarian, educational, or research purposes.
 Created in 2026.